 The wild coastal scenery of Predannack Cliff has been lately much improved by the introduction of cattle and Shetland ponies.
 A huge increase in floral diversity has been recorded, and the occasional chance meeting with one of these animals as you walk the path seems a small price to pay for maintaining native wild plants that may otherwise be lost.
 Look out for the cliff waterfall at Ogo-dour Cove.

-has a place in the history books.
+The path cuts across the neck of Vellan Head, although it is well worth a detour for the great views.
+The cliffs here are ideal for walking; flat, high and dramatic.
+At Pigeon Ogo sheer walls plunge 200 feet.
+'The Horse' is an impressive jagged ridge, and The Rill has a place in the history books.
 It was from here that the Cornish received their first warning of the arrival of the Spanish Armada.

-When Tennyson visited Kynanance Cove in the mid 19th century he was struck by the 'glorious grass green monsters of waves'.
+When Tennyson visited Kynance Cove in the mid 19th century he was struck by the 'glorious grass green monsters of waves'.
 Little has changed.
-A gorgeous white sandy beach with clear turquoise waters is backed by cliffs riddled with arches, caves, stacks and blow holes.
+A gorgeous white sandy beach with clear turquoise waters is backed by cliffs riddled with arches, caves, stacks and blowholes.
 An outcrop of Serpentine Rock begins here and it is this quirk of geology that truly gives the Lizard Point its distinctive character.
 Labelled 'Serpentine' because it resembles snakeskin when wet, this is the largest outcrop of his unusual ancient igneous rock in the country.
 In Cornish the name Kynance (kew nans) means ravine, and to the west of the cove a series of interconnected caves, only explorable at low tide, are a dramatic testimony to centuries of coastal erosion.

 The path continues through the delightful pistol meadow, where there are more hillocks formed by the mass burial of drowned sailors, and on along the cliffs to Lizard Point.
 This is the furthest south you can go in Britain, but it is almost the exact opposite of the other Land's End (the furthest south-west you can go) except in geographical extremes.
-Bought by the National Trust in 1991, Lizard Point is home to two cafes, a small shop and two serpentine workshops, as well as an extremely well-located youth hostel
+Bought by the National Trust in 1991, Lizard Point is home to two cafes, a small shop and two serpentine workshops, as well as an extremely well-located youth hostel.

 Poltrean Cove is closely followed by the Lion's Den, a dramatic conical hole in the cliff top created by a collapsed sea cave in 1847.